-You may receive funding up to $150 towards gym, pool or sports club memberships, and many other physical activities including hip-hop dancing, waka ama, outdoors activities at events days and more – although you cannot be reimbursed for an activity you’re already doing.
+You may receive funding towards gym, pool or sports club memberships, and many other physical activities including hip-hop dancing, waka ama, outdoors activities at events days and more – although you cannot be reimbursed for an activity you’re already doing.

 You can also apply for funding towards Spirit of New Zealand voyages.